sphinx-labs/sphinx/specs/sphinx-module-proxy-factory.md

 - OpenZeppelin's `Clones.sol` library vTODO(end), which deploys the `SphinxModuleProxy` contracts (via `Clones.cloneDeterministic`) and computes their addresses (via `Clones.predictDeterministicAddress`).
 - Gnosis Safe's `enableModule` function, which enables a `SphinxModuleProxy` within the user's Gnosis Safe.

-        // TODO(spec): we include the address of the safe in this leaf to protect against a
-        // vulnerability where you could attack a Safe with the same owners using a
-        // tree that was signed for a previous deployment through a different Safe.
-        // TODO(spec): We include the address of the `SphinxModule` to prevent a vulnerability where
-        // every deployment in a Safe could be re-executed if it adds a new SphinxModule after
-        // executing deployments in a different SphinxModule.

-TODO: explain arbitrary chain